whuhxb/research-experience/university-of-arizona/TA-work-summary.md

 ### My contributions to this course as a Teaching Assistant during Fall 2023:

 - **During Fall 2023**, it became a Spiritual quest for me.
 So at one point there was a question on Left Quotient problem.
 I quickly found a research paper on this and I had the answer.
 So I read about Transducers before, so it was easier to connect about Transducers that have an input and output.
 So I used Transducers to to come up with a transducer-type of solution to **visually explain to the students**.
-- Being ready to listen to any type of questions and ready to answer/provide hints.
+- Being ready to listen to any type of questions and to help with answers or to seek and/or learn better answers.

 - **During Fall 2023**, I proactively proposed the idea of **Supplemental Instruction sessions** at the begining of the Fall semester 2023 (which are also the recitations/practice sessions about lectures), as per discussions with Professor.